NFORMII/MOMO_app/README.md

 ## Dashboard Features
 The web-based dashboard provides an interface for visualizing and interacting with transaction data.
 It includes:

-- **Dashboard Overview** – Displays total transactions, total amount processed, and active users.
-- **Transaction Trends** – Line graph showing transaction volume over time.
 - **Transaction Types Analysis** – Bar chart displaying the distribution of transaction types.
 - **Recent Transactions Table** – A searchable and sortable table listing the latest transactions with details.
-- **Customizable Timeframes** – Users can view analytics for different time periods such as weekly or monthly.
+- **Customizable Timeframes** – Users can view analytics for different time periods by filtering.

 ## Tech Stack
 | Component  | Technology Used  |